“A PERFECT NEUTRALITY”:

 Moreover, they did not wish to extend freedom to their fellow slaves, but preferred to

 enjoy that right exclusively and keep the mass of slaves in the plantations, in a near-toslavery condition.
-For their part, the slave masses were essentially African-born and
+For their part, the slave masses were essentially African-born andonly longed for the substantial amelioration of their condition without asking for

 freedom, because their living was too miserable.
 Therefore, if one takes into account